martinjanssenn/Xtendis-Demo/README.md

 ```

 ## Installation
+To install all npm packages, run:
+`npm install`

 To install the necessary Python components and libraries, first create a virtual Python environment.

 To create the virtual environment, run: